 top of page

-Blue Zones are regions in the world where people tend to live longer, healthier lives.
 Researchers have identified several common lifestyle factors that contribute to the longevity observed in these areas.
 The term Blue Zone describes regions of the world where people live longer than average and maintain good health, and where there are particularly high numbers of centenarians.
 Five regions are currently known as Blue Zones: Okinawa (Japan), Sardinia (Italy), the Nicoya Peninsula (Costa Rica), Ikaria (Greece) and Loma Linda (California, USA) [Buettner & Skemp 2016].

 These regions all have similarities.
 These include a predominantly plant-based diet with high consumption of vegetables, a moderate calorie intake and a low consumption of tobacco and alcohol.
 In addition, Blue Zones residents place a high value on family, social engagement is very high and exercise is an integral part of life.
 Thus, in addition to a balanced diet and a healthy lifestyle, social cohesion, community and caregiving appear to be crucial factors for healthy aging [Buettner & Skemp 2016].

-A Blue Zone lifestyle typically includes:
+A Blue Zone lifestyle is said to typically include:

 1. Plant-Based Diet: Blue Zone residents often follow a predominantly plant-based diet, emphasizing vegetables, fruits, legumes, and whole grains.
 They consume minimal amounts of meat.